State of Illinois Grants

 Education for clinic staff is provided based on the National Asthma Education Prevention Program Expert Panel Report guidelines, covering patient self-assessment, asthma severity rating, medications, and spirometry.
 The program also emphasizes the use of audit and feedback, decision support tools, and other best practices for quality improvement activities.

-Research shows if a patient is asked by their healthcare provider if they smoke, advised to quit and referred to cessation services immediately, their chances of quitting are much greater.
+Research shows that when patients are asked about tobacco use by their healthcare provider, advised to quit, and immediately referred to cessation services, their likelihood of quitting increases significantly.

 Contact Us